httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 are presented here in CamelCase, such as "HttpOnly" or "SameSite", any case is accepted.
 E.x.: "httponly", "Httponly", "hTTPoNLY", etc.

+Per the grammar above, servers SHOULD NOT produce nameless cookies (i.e.: an empty cookie-name) as such cookies may be unpredictably serialized by UAs when sent back to the server.

 The semantics of the cookie-value are not defined by this document.

 To maximize compatibility with user agents, servers that wish to store arbitrary